madeso/spacehustler/README.md

 Planned Features and stuff that needs to be done
 =======
 * add oculus rift support
+* redesign input system
-* force feedback and 360 controller support
+* force feedback
 * lights and shaddows
 * change from json to yaml/protobuf?
 * fix luadocgen